|First Name:||Quazi Mohd Mahtab-uz|

 Research Interests / Professional Background

-All his research and teaching were centred around the subject of urban design and architectural manifestation in the urban context, ranging from: New Urbanism, Regionalism and Regeneration, Healthy City by Urban Design, Vertical Urbanism, Emerging New versus traditional Urbanism in Asia and Mega-city – new mode of production of space and theorizing urban congestions project, Children-centred Urbanism, Public Realm Interfaces study.
+Urban design and architectural manifestation in the urban context, ranging from: New Urbanism, Form-based Code; Regionalism and Regeneration, Healthy City by Urban Design, Vertical Urbanism, Emerging New versus traditional Urbanism in Asia and Mega-city; new mode of production of space and theorizing urban congestions project, Children-centred Urbanism, Public Realm Interfaces study.

 - Registered Full Member, Hong Kong Urban Design Institute (since 2013)